The Kodulabor Assessment Framework

 AI Approach

-Which AI tools did I use?
+Which AI tools were used?
 Why those tools specifically?
-How did I set them up—what prompts, what parameters, what integration points?
-Where did I decide not to automate?
+How were they set up — what prompts, what parameters, what integration points?
+Where was automation deliberately avoided?

 Human Effort

 How many hours did this take in total?
-Break it down: how much was AI-assisted work (working with the AI) versus manual work (the AI couldn't handle it)?
-Include all overhead—setup, iteration, fixes, reviews.
+Break it down: how much was AI-assisted work versus manual work?
+Include all overhead — setup, iteration, fixes, reviews.

 Traditional Benchmark

-If I had done this without AI—no tools, just human effort—how long would it have taken?
+Without AI — no tools, just human effort — how long would it have taken?
 Use actual data if available, or careful estimation based on similar work done before.

 Acceleration Factor